raeTen/logTail/README.md

 Are not supported since they will mess up your terminal ;-)

-logTail does now a very simple binary-check for existing files and will ignore those files which look more or less far behind a plain-text-file.
+logTail tries to verify a non binary log by a simple check and will ignore files which don't look like what we call plain-text-file.

 ### (my) best practice: